syncthing/docs/users/config.rst

 .. option:: folder.order

     The order in which needed files should be pulled from the cluster.
+It has no effect when the folder type is "send only".
 The possibles values are:

     ``random`` (default)
         Pull files in random order.
 This optimizes for balancing resources among